|Guaranteed ATAR||70 This is the ATAR level at which an offer of admission is guaranteed, subject to any other non-ATAR criteria being met.|

 |STAT entry||Written English and Quantitative STAT entry - The Special Tertiary Admissions Test (STAT) assesses competencies considered important for success at uni.
 These tests are provided by the Tertiary Institutions Service Centre (TISC) to help mature age candidates apply for certain courses.|

 |Study mode||Mixed on- and off-campus or on-campus|

-This discipline has also moved into several high technology areas which include satellite positioning, laser scanning, airborne and marine navigation, digital mapping and remote sensing, specialised alignment surveying, analysis of structural deformations, and land and environmental management.
-Studying modern surveying calls upon elements from computing, engineering, environmental science, geography, geology, management, mathematics and physics.
+This discipline has also moved into several high-tech areas including satellite positioning, laser scanning, airborne and marine navigation, digital mapping and remote sensing, specialised alignment surveying, analysis of structural deformations, and land and environmental management.
+Studying modern surveying necessarily calls upon elements from such diverse disciplines as computing, engineering, environmental science, geography, geology, management,mathematics and physics.

-This is the only comprehensive degree program in surveying in Western Australia.
-The fourth year of the course incorporates an honours program, which can lead directly into the Master of Philosophy (Surveying and Mapping) and the Doctor of Philosophy.
+Curtin offers the only comprehensive degree program in surveying in Western Australia.
+The fourth year of the course incorporates an honours program which can lead directly into the Master of Philosophy (Surveying and Mapping) and the Doctor of Philosophy.

 Mature age entry